 Depreciation is computed using the straight-line method over the estimated useful lives of the assets as defined by the State of Washington's Office of Financial Management.
-Useful lives are generally 3 to 7 years for equipment; 15 to 50 years for buildings and 20 to 50 years for infrastructure and land improvements.
+Useful lives generally range from 3 to 7 years for equipment, 7 years for library resources, 15 to 50 years for buildings and improvements, and 20 to 50 years for infrastructure and land improvements.

 The College reviews assets for impairment whenever events or changes in circumstances have indicated that the carrying amount of its assets might not be recoverable.
 Impaired assets are reported at the lower of cost or fair value.
-At June 30, 2020, no assets had been written down.
+At June 30, 2021, no assets had been written down.